The Samsung's all-powerful Smart Hub and natural pictures are sure to impress but the best deliver better black detailWrite your own review

 MORE: Samsung 2013 TV range

 The picture is remarkably clear and crisp – play The Amazing Spider-Man and the city skyscrapers are etched out in sharp lines, each building nicely distinguished from each other despite the shadows.
+In fact, this Samsung sometimes needs reigning-in – edges appearing too sharp, especially in 3D.

 Close-up shots of the actors show off the UE55F8000’s deftness with natural tones: cheeks look ruddy and skin tones look natural and rounded.
 If we were being cruel, we could mention that every spot and blemish is displayed with clarity – which goes to show the depth of subtlety on show.